venusriveraprojects/disco/README.md

     .should('contain', '$' + baseCost)

 b) Instead of looping through all the number of users and files (but for demo I reduced it to first four tracks size), provide a function that will accept number of users, number of tracks, tier type, payment mode.
 Based on the given parameters, it should be able to compute the cost accurately.

+## Folders
+# config/qa_sandbox.json
+All the environment variables are set.
+Multiple json files can be created in config folder for different testing environments (Production, UAT or Staging)
+# e2e
+The pricing.cy.js is the spec file and a place holder for the test suite
+# pageObjects
+Functions and page object definitions per page